-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice was providing the avoiding unplanned admissions to hospital enhanced service for older people.
+- The practice had a higher than national average number of older patients with 10% of the practice population over 75 years. - The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice engaged in the unplanned admissions enhanced service to reduce unnecessary hospital admissions for older people.
+The practice had completed care plans for 4% of at risk patients which was above the CCG target of 2%.